 Introduction

 At the core of Dostoevsky’s two defining works, Notes from the Underground and Crime and Punishment, lies an ideological battle between determinism and free will.
-In Notes from the Underground the underground man says that determinism will lead to the elimination of free will which he equates to death of self.
-In Crime and Punishment Dostoevsky takes this idea to its logical conclusion: that acting in accordance with deterministic ideas will not only lead to the death of self but death of others.
+In Notes from the Underground the underground man believes that determinism will lead to the death of free will, which he equates to death of self.
+In Crime and Punishment Dostoevsky takes this idea to its logical conclusion: that acting in accordance with determinism will not only lead to the death of self but death of others.
 In both cases Dostoevsky proves that determinism is disguised with a cloak of altruistic utilitarianism but its true nature is the equivalent of death.

 Notes from the Underground

-In Dostoevsky’s Notes from the Underground we are acquainted with a man who is deeply conflicted.
+In Dostoevsky’s Notes from the Underground we are acquainted with a man who is deeply conflicted by his own belief in personal determination, and the values of the society around him.
 At the heart of this confliction are his personal beliefs and those that have come to be with the natural development of society.
 According to the underground man, society has progressed in such a way that there has come to light certain natural laws, born of reason and logic, which govern human behavior.
-The precept that governs this society could be summed up in the following notion: "The only reason man behaves dishonorably is because he does not know his own interests, and that if he were enlightened, if his eyes were opened to his real normal interests, he would at once cease behaving dishonorably and would at once become good and honorable because, being enlightened and knowing what is good for him, he would see that his advantage lay in doing good…” (279).
+The precept that governs this society are summarized by Dostoevsky : "The only reason man behaves dishonorably is because he does not know his own interests, and that if he were enlightened, if his eyes were opened to his real normal interests, he would at once cease behaving dishonorably and would at once become good and honorable because, being enlightened and knowing what is good for him, he would see that his advantage lay in doing good…” (279).
 The tenets of this societal thought establish a theory of human existence that is void of free will and can be described as deterministic; that is that human action is “not done of his own will at all, but of itself, according to the laws of nature" (282).
+You need a conclusion/transition sentence here.
+Not sure what it is.

-Those who thrive in this society are the “men of action,” those who act in their best interest without questioning the validity of their actions because they don’t have to, it is simply in the laws of nature to act so.
+Those who thrive in this society are the “men of action,” whom act in their best interest without questioning the validity of their actions; it is simply in the laws of nature to act so.
 The underground man is by no means a man of action.
 In fact, his conflicting instincts have left him paralyzed and unable to act in this deterministic society.
 His paralysis is rooted in the fact that he has “hyperconsciousness,” something the man of action lacks.
 Because of his hyperconsciousness he can never act according to his best interests, but only as if a response of free will was still possible.
 “As a well-trained member of the intelligentsia, the underground man intellectually accepts such determinism, but it is impossible for him to live with its conclusions” (Frank, 421).
-In other words, the underground man accepts determinism but simultaneously views it as faulty; the reason being that it fails to account for the human need for absolute freedom, “even if it is against one’s own advantage” (283).
+The underground man accepts determinism but simultaneously views it as faulty; the reason being that it fails to account for the human need for absolute freedom, “even if it is against one’s own advantage” (283).
 This sense of contradiction and paradox we perceive from the underground man is a result of his inability to resolve his ideal of freedom with the prescribed system of determinism.
 Because his thinking is poised against the deterministic society, he can’t help but blame himself for his “hyperconsciousness.”
-Still, he knows that he isn’t to be blamed, that his predicament is a result of a natural response to the deterministic society.
-This unresolved conflict is at the heart of all the self-contradictory and self-destructive actions of the underground man.
+Yet, he knows that he isn’t to be blamed, that his predicament is a result of a natural response to the deterministic society.
+This unresolved conflict is at the heart of all the dualism and self-destructive actions of the underground man.